Things you see online

 It’s really important that you feel safe when you’re searching online and understand some of the things you could see.

 It’s no secret there’s porn on the internet.
-Adults look at porn for lots of different reasons but if you’re curious about sex, porn is a not a good way to learn out about it!
-The things people do in porn are very different from sex in the real world.
-Watching porn can have a damaging effect on young people so if you want to find out more about sex, relationships and your body visit Brook.
+For many young people, their first time seeing porn is an accident and it is normal to feel shocked, anxious or even disgusted at what you see.
+Adults look at porn for lots of different reasons but if you’re curious about sex, porn is a not a good way to learn out about it.
+This is because the things people do in porn are very different from sex in the real world and this might impact on your behaviour, thoughts and feelings about real relationships and sex in the future.
+Watching porn can have a damaging effect on young people so if you want to find out more about sex, relationships and your body it is better to visit a website like Brook.

 Worried about something you've seen online?

 Talk to an adult you trust, like a parent, carer or teacher.